matt9527-marist/MyObsidianNotes/Machine Learning/004 Data Preprocessing.md

 An alternative form of this added penalty is:
 $$+ \frac{\lambda}{m}||w||_{1} \leftarrow \sum^{m}_{j=1}|w_{j}|$$
-Which is *L1 Regularization*, also known as LASSO - ""
+Which is *L1 Regularization*, also known as LASSO - “Least Absolute Shrinkage and Selection Operator.”
+Lasso solves a number of the issues that Ridge regularization in terms of dealing with outliers.